 Historic Building Renovated for 21st Century Use

-ROSSETTI also designed its own offices on the fourth floor, offices for Varnum Law and Quicken Loans Fulfillment, and the two ground-floor restaurants.
+ROSSETTI designed its own offices on the fourth floor, offices for Varnum Law and Quicken Loans Fulfillment, as well as the two ground-floor restaurants.